PSC Tutor Training Reg Form

 Project Second Chance (PSC) is the Contra Costa County Library Adult Literacy Program.
 Under the supervision and guidance of PSC staff, volunteer tutors provide free, confidential, one-on-one basic literacy instruction to English-speaking adults who wish to improve their reading, writing and spelling skills.

-Tutor duties include determining your student's reading and writing goals, selecting appropriate materials, preparing lessons, meeting for regular tutoring sessions, and reporting monthly on your student's progress.
+Tutor duties include helping your learner articulate reading and writing goals, selecting appropriate materials, preparing and meeting for regular tutoring sessions, and reporting monthly on your learner's progress.

 Tutoring may occur virtually or in-person.
-Once you have completed tutor training, you will be assigned a student whose location and schedule availability matches yours.
+Once you have completed tutor training, you will be assigned a learner whose location and schedule availability matches yours.

 Tutor Qualifications